sunabozu/subordination/docs/webchimera.md

 * Load an appropriate video file
 * Input or retrieve a correct IMDB identifier

-Those are quirements of [Opensubtitles.org](http://www.opensubtitles.org/) itself, there is nothing we can do to lift them.
+Those are requirements of [Opensubtitles.org](http://www.opensubtitles.org/) itself, there is nothing we can do to lift them.